cc743/movie-api/README.md

 Other api requests involving movies and users will require a bearer token.
 Make sure you have a token pasted into the above mentioned field.
 Otherwise, a 401 status error will prevent you from successfully making an api call.
 A 401 status error signifies you are not authorized to access the endpoint.

-Available movies and endpoints:
+Available movies and endpoints (please note the use of "%20" to encode a space " " in the web address):

 - Movies (Examples)
   - GET Request: https://the-greatest.herokuapp.com/movies - Get all movies
-  - GET Request: https://the-greatest.herokuapp.com/movies/:Title - Get movie by title (i.e. The%20Waterboy)
+  - GET Request: https://the-greatest.herokuapp.com/movies/:Title - Get movie by title
   (i.e. https://the-greatest.herokuapp.com/movies/The%20Waterboy)
   - GET Request: https://the-greatest.herokuapp.com/movies/Genres/:Name - Get movie genre by name (i.e. Western)
   - GET Request: https://the-greatest.herokuapp.com/movies/Directors/:Name - Get director by name